Anonymous14151/QuoTS/README.md

 You can also use the available interface at "\interface\Quots_app.mlapp" and load the available example signals (example_1, example_2, example_3 and example_4).

+### QuoTS for UCR examples

+You can also use QuoTS to sort classes of signals based on a query.
+For that you can use the available interface at "interfaces\NL_UCR_DATA_app.mlapp".
+Use the name of the UCR dataset and it can be used to sort descritely each signal based on a specific query.

 ### Dataset

 We share the acquired dataset, which can be used as "example_3" on the interface.
 More information on the dataset setup and acquisition is available at "datasets\example3\".

+### Using specific shapes as queries
+In order to use queries based on specific shapes that you might have available, you can add a txt file at "docs\special_wfv\".
+The file name should be the word to assign to the signal inside the txt file.
+Only 1D signals are supported.